 Most rehabilitation centers have in-house and residential service offering care programs around the clock.
 Recovery communities play a pivotal role in connecting patients with others who share similar addiction issues.

-For people who do not want the rehabilitation process to affect their daily family and work routines, they can join community self-help groups.
+People who do not want the rehabilitation process to affect their daily family and work routines can join community self-help groups.
 Sometimes you can feel isolated and alone.

 Meeting and sharing stories with other people suffering from substance abuse disorders can help relieve anxiety and boost self-esteem.
 These groups are invaluable sources of information, community resources, and education.